123randomuser321/123randomuser321_void_templates/README.md

 libbdplus-devel (subpackage of libbdplus)

-makemkv
+makemkv (meta package for -bin and -oss

+makemkv-bin (makemkvcon binary)

-makemkv-libaacs (subpackage of makemkv)
+makemkv-libaacs (subpackage of makemkv-oss)

+makemkv-oss (OSS part of MakeMKV)

 melonDS